-Watering grass may not be considered rocket science.
+Like using your lawn mower, watering your grass may not be considered rocket science.
 But it helps to know how to keep your lawn hydrated and your water bill low.

 When you water your lawn, you want to do it for an extended period of time so that the grass is deeply hydrated.

 During the heat of midday, the water often evaporates so quickly that it doesnít significantly hydrate your grass.
-A lot of people know this and consequently try to water grass at night.
-The problem with regularly watering at night, though, is that it can leave your lawn damp for an extended period of time, making it susceptible to fungus and disease.
+A lot of people know this and, consequently, try to water grass at night.
+The problem with regular watering at night, though, is that it can leave your lawn damp for an extended period of time, making it susceptible to fungus and disease.

 While most grasses respond well to deep watering a few days per week, there are some exceptions.